 Remember: needle size doesn’t matter, gauge does!
 If you swatch and get gauge using a needle size that is different than the one listed in the pattern, that is okay.
 What is not okay, though, is to follow the needle size given as set in stone, and not pay attention to gauge.

 Many choose to cast on the exact number of stitches as given in the gauge, and then measure to see if the width is 4”, but I believe it is more accurate to have extra stitches on both top, bottom, and sides.
 This way, any wonkiness from the cast on or bind off or any loose stitches or pulling that happens at the edges is not part of what you’re measuring.
-For this any any other cable chart, if you’re working flat, I recommend casting on the full width of the cable chart plus some extra stitches on either end for selvedges.
+For this any any other cable charts, if you’re working flat, I recommend casting on the full width of the cable charts plus some extra stitches on either end for selvedges.
 If working in the round, you could do the same, especially if your intention is to steek the swatch open to measure the gauge.
 For the moss stitch, or any stitch pattern with a small repeat and gauge given over 4”, I recommend looking at the number of stitches in 4” and adding around 3-5 stitches and rows on either end.
-For my cable panel chart, I cast on 44 stitches and knit the 36 stitch cable panel with a 4 stitch garter border on either side for 50 rows.
+For my cable panel charts, I cast on 44 stitches and knit the 36 stitch cable panel with a 4 stitch garter border on either side for 50 rows.
 For the moss stitch, I cast on 38 stitches and worked all stitches in the moss stitch for 50 rows.

 If you go through the trouble of swatching, but do not treat your swatch the way your going to treat your finished project, you might as well not swatch at all.
 (And while I’m willing to hear people out, I never been convinced by anyone that they’ll never, ever, ever not wash their knitting – or crochet – item in its lifetime).
 There are a wide variety of variables that effect the outcome of a blocked item versus an unblocked one, including fiber content, stitch pattern, and density of fabric.
 Just as different fabric substrates behave differently when washed and dried, different yarns will bloom and grow differently when blocked.
 The only real way to know how your fabric is going to behave is to wash it.
 THEN you can check the gauge.
 If need be, you can read more about the hows and whys of wet blocking here.